 Try this banana cake made with almond flour, full of crunchy poppy seeds and a vanilla bean frosting made with real cocoa butter.
+Just like everyone loves my Almond Flour Banana Muffins, you will also love this banana cake.
 (Paleo & Gluten-free)

 Here is a new way to use those extra bananas you have lying around and turn them into a delicious, soft and moist cake.
 Adding some poppy seeds, gives the cake a great crunch and some texture.